 - Aerobic conditioning

-In fact, several studies have shown that when people lifted with kettlebells over other types of weights, they improved their core strength (by up to 70 percent), balance, and aerobic power.
-Indeed, this kettlebell leg workout can be incorporated into a HIIT workout if desired.
+In fact, several studies have shown that when people lifted kettlebells over other types of weights, they improved their core strength (by up to 70 percent), balance, and aerobic power.
+Also note, this kettlebell leg workout can be incorporated into a HIIT workout if desired.

 Can kettlebells make me run faster?

 Yes, kettlebells can make you run faster.
-Kettlebell workouts strengthen your muscles giving you more power and they have been found to strengthen your VO2 Max (amount of oxygen uptake when running fast), too.
-A 2015 study of female athletes found an improvement of VO2max of 6 percent after a month of kettlebell workouts.
-That could mean a big PR!
+Kettlebell workouts strengthen your muscles giving you more power and they have been found to strengthen your cardiovascular fitness by increasing your VO2 Max (amount of oxygen uptake when running fast), too.
+A 2015 study of female athletes found an improvement of VO2 max of 6 percent after a month of kettlebell workouts.
+That improves your running performance and could mean a big PR!

 Kettlebell Leg Workout for Runners

-Kettlebells promise an effective and time-efficient way to get stronger and faster, so let’s stop wasting time and get to the kettlebell leg workout for runners!
+Kettlebells promise an effective and time-efficient way to get stronger and faster and prevent injury, so let’s stop wasting time and get to the kettlebell leg workout for runners!

-The following 8 kettlebell exercises in this kettlebell leg workout for runners focus on hamstrings, glutes, quads, and core.
+The following kettlebell routine focuses on the lower body: hamstrings, glutes, quads, and core.
 These moves are not intended to be used altogether unless you really to punish your legs.

 Instead, use this kettlebell leg workout as a sort of menu to pick and choose, and combine with other strength training moves.